Cantor Keith Miller

-I have the privilege of working with the parents and the b'nai mitzvah students.
-This gives me an opportunity to get to know the families and help them through the exciting bar and bat mitzvah process.
-Answering questions, reassuring parents and scheduling the weekly appointments with Cantor Brown and Mr. Cohen is a pleasure.
-I also schedule the D'Var Torah appointments with Rabbi Dershowitz and during the final few weeks before the simcha, I schedule the appointments with Cantor Gole.
-If I am lucky, the parents come back after the bar or bat mitzvah and tell me how well every detail went.
+I have the privilege of working with the parents and the B'nai Mitzvah students.
+This gives me an opportunity to get to know the families and help them through the exciting Bar and Bat Mitzvah process.
+Answering questions, reassuring parents and scheduling the weekly appointments with Mr. Cohen, Cantor Miller, and Ms. Schwartz is a pleasure.
+I also schedule the D'var Torah appointments with Rabbi Dershowitz and during the final few weeks before the simcha, I schedule the appointments with Cantor Feldman.
+If I am lucky, the parents come back after the Bar or Bat mitzvah and tell me how well every detail went.
 What a satisfying job!

 I began my synagogue career leading Junior Congregation at age 10 and in the Synagogue Choir at age 11.
 By far, the most satisfying of my temple experiences is the current one; preparing your children for their Bar or Bat Mitzvah.
 It is a privilege that I take seriously.
 By giving children the tools to succeed, we are living the words of L'Dor V'Dor; from generation to generation.